apache/spark/docs/sql-migration-guide.md

   - Since Spark 3.3, DESCRIBE FUNCTION fails if the function does not exist.
 In Spark 3.2 or earlier, DESCRIBE FUNCTION can still run and print "Function: func_name not found".

+  - Since Spark 3.3, the table property `external` becomes reserved.
+Certain commands will fail if you specify the `external` property, such as `CREATE TABLE ...
+TBLPROPERTIES` and `ALTER TABLE ...
+SET TBLPROPERTIES`.
+In Spark 3.2 and earlier, the table property `external` is silently ignored.
+You can set `spark.sql.legacy.notReserveProperties` to `true` to restore the old behavior.

 ## Upgrading from Spark SQL 3.1 to 3.2

   - Since Spark 3.2, ADD FILE/JAR/ARCHIVE commands require each path to be enclosed by `"` or `'` if the path contains whitespaces.